 Former captain of the Nepali national cricket team, Paras Khadka has tested negative for COVID-19.

-Khadka through a tweet on Monday evening confirmed that he has tested negative after 25-days of home isolation and multiple PCR tests.
+Khadka wrote a tweet on Monday evening confirming that he has tested negative after 25-days of home isolation and multiple PCR tests.

 After 25 days,milllion seconds that have passed by & Multiple PCR tests finally tested Covid-Negative.